graalvm/workshops/native-image/containerisation/index.md

 ## **STEP 1**: Meet Our Sample Java Application

-In this lab we are going to build a simple application, with a very simple REST based API.
-We are then going to see how we can containerize this application, using Docker, but first we should take a quick look at our simple application.
+In this lab we are going to build a simple application with a very minimal REST-based API.
+We are then going to containerise this application, using Docker.
+First, let's take a quick look at our simple application.

-THe source code and build scripts for this application have been provided for you and can be found in:
+We have provided the source code and build scripts for this application in:

 ```txt
 native-image/containerisation/lab/src/
 ```

-The application is built on top of the [Spring Boot](https://spring.io/projects/spring-boot) framework and makes use of the [Spring Native Project](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/) (this project is a Spring incubator for supporting generating native executables using GraalVM Native Image).
+The application is built on top of the [Spring Boot](https://spring.io/projects/spring-boot) framework and makes use of the [Spring Native Project](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/) (a Spring incubator to generate native executables using GraalVM Native Image).

 The application has two classes:

 * `com.example.demo.DemoApplication` : Our main Spring Boot class, that also defines our HTTP endpoint, `/jibber`
 * `com.example.demo.Jabberwocky` : A utility class that implements the logic of the application

 So, what does the application do?
-Well if you call the endpoint, `/jibber`, you will get some nonsense verse generated in the style of the [Jabberwocky poem](https://en.wikipedia.org/wiki/Jabberwocky), by Lewis Carol.
+If we call the endpoint `/jibber`, it will return some nonsense verse generated in the style of the [Jabberwocky poem](https://en.wikipedia.org/wiki/Jabberwocky), by Lewis Carroll.
 The program achieves this by using a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) to model the original poem (this is essentially a statistical model).
-This model can then be used to egenrate new text.
+This model generates new text.

-In our example application we feed in the text of the poem, then generate a model of the text, which we then be use to generate new text that has a similarity to the original text.
-We are using a library to do the heay lifting for us.
-The [RiTa](https://rednoise.org/rita/) library supports building and using Markov Chains.
+In our example application we provide the application with the text of the poem, then generate a model of the text, which we then use to generate a new text that is simialr to the original text.
+We are using the [RiTa](https://rednoise.org/rita/) library to do the heavy lifting for us--it supports building and using Markov Chains.

-Below we have two snippets form the utility class, `com.example.demo.Jabberwocky`, that builds the model.
+Below we have two snippets from the utility class `com.example.demo.Jabberwocky`, that builds the model.
 The `text` variable contains the text of the poem.
-This snippet shows how we create the model and then populate it with the text of the originaal poem This is doen in the constructor and we define our class to be a [Singleton](https://docs.spring.io/spring-framework/docs/3.0.0.M3/reference/html/ch04s04.html#beans-factory-scopes-singleton)
+This snippet shows how we create the model and then populate it with the text of the original poem.
+This is called from the class constructor and we define our class to be a [Singleton](https://docs.spring.io/spring-framework/docs/3.0.0.M3/reference/html/ch04s04.html#beans-factory-scopes-singleton)
-(so only one of them ever gets created).
+(so only one instance of the class ever gets created).

 ```java
 this.r = new RiMarkov(3);